mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 An operator determines if a cell value should be considered as a valid filtered value.
 The candidate value used by the operator is the one corresponding to the `field` attribute or the value returned by the `valueGetter` of the `GridColDef`.

-**Note**: The [`valueFormatter`](/components/data-grid/columns/#value-formatter) is only used for rendering purposes.

-By default, each column type comes with a set of built-in operators.
+Each column type comes with a default array of operators.
 You can get them by importing the following functions:

 | Column type  | Function                       |